Ask yourself these questions if you’re not sure what to do with your old workplace retirement plan

 Do you want to invest in individual stocks or alternative investments?

-The typically 401(k) plan allows investors to select from about 10 funds, according to the Financial Institute FINRA.
-Other retirement accounts such as 403(b)s and 457 plans have similarly limited options.
+Retirement plans vary considerably in terms of the investments offered, the amount you can contribute and other factors.
+That said, most retirement plans share some similar features and are limited in terms how of many funds they offer.
 However, you can access thousands of different securities via an IRA opened through a brokerage.
 If you’re interested in niche investments, or in building a retirement portfolio (either on your own or with the help of a financial professional) that contains a specific stock or type of asset, an IRA will allow you to do so.

 Are you planning to work past age 73?